 Bridging New & Phased-Out Emails

-• creating a new email address that is intended to replace an old email address
+• creating a new email address that is intended to replace an email address that will be phased out

-Important disclaimer: The following information should not replace consulting with a qualified IT professional regarding email changes, transfer and/or deletion.
+IMPORTANT DISCLAIMER: The following information should not replace consulting with a qualified IT professional regarding email changes, transfer and/or deletion.
 Emails can be attached to functionality that you’ve forgotten about, for example, an Apple ID or an important credit card payment.
-Once it is changed or deleted, it can be difficult to gain access to some accounts again.
-Therefore, deletion is not recommended.
-If assessing and transferring email is not in your budget, the steps below can offer a temporary bridge.
-The following steps are relatively low risk, but only a qualified specialist can provide guidance that is specific to your situation.
-These are general guidelines that should be carefully thought out.
-Proceed at your own risk.
+Once an email address is changed or deleted, it can be difficult or impossible to gain access to some accounts again.
+Deletion of an email account is not a recommended action without technical support.
+When assessing and transferring email in partnership with a qualified professional, the general guidelines outlined can offer support for thinking through the process.
+Only a qualified specialist can provide guidance for your specific situation.

-Contact me for a referral to work with a qualified professional to assist with email consolidation or set up.
+Contact me for a referral to work with a qualified professional who can assist with email consolidation or set up, or to work with me to forward or transfer a domain.

 • Apple ID: Never change your Apple ID without consulting with an Apple specialist about what will be affected by this change.
 Always check with a specialist before making changes to Apple IDs or other important IDs that control important information to discover irreversible consequences.
 I recommend downloading the Apple Care app.

-• Personal & Business Email: You may consider keeping 2 emails in service.
+• Personal & Business Email: Consider keeping 2 emails in service.
 I use a free email plan for personal use and a custom domain with a paid plan for business.
-This helps keep information flow organized.
-For clients who may eventually sell their businesses in the future, this is crucial.
+For clients who may eventually sell their businesses in the future, a custom domain that is exclusively for business email is crucial.

-• Create a Spreadsheet: Create a spreadsheet that lists websites or platforms that require email logins.
-Start with those that are priority. (i.e.: premium or subscription websites, social media, etc...).
-You may also consider listing websites that require logins that you frequently use.
-After updating your email at each website, mark in a way that is recognizable to you.
-For security, only list email addresses to this spreadsheet—don’t list passwords.
-This is a great spreadsheet to keep around so that you can remember which email is used for which service, if you have multiple, active emails.
-It’s also incredibly helpful if you plan to sell your business in the future.
+• Create a Spreadsheet: Create a spreadsheet to list websites or platforms that require email logins.
+Prioritize important websites. (i.e.: premium or subscription websites, social media, etc...).
+After updating your email at each website, mark each one in a way that is recognizable to you.
+For higher security, do not list passwords in this spreadsheet.
+This is a great spreadsheet to keep on hand so that you can remember which email is used for which service, if you have multiple, active emails.
+It’s also helpful if you plan to sell your business in the future.

-• Set Up a Forward: In addition to the auto-reply, you can forward emails from old email addressees to a new email address.
-You’ll be able to see any emails that have been sent to an old email address without checking those emails.
-You can respond from the new email to encourage the use of it.
-This also allows you to receive alerts for any email changes that you miss for websites that may be important but you forgot about.
-Over the course of a year, you’ll likely receive fewer emails from those forwards, but you’ll see occasional privacy policy updates or other types of content from websites that use an old email address that you may have forgotten about.
+• Set Up a Forward: In addition to the auto-reply, it is a good idea to forward emails from the old email address to a new email address.
+You’ll be able to see any emails that have been sent to an old email address without checking having to login to check that account.
+You can respond from the new email to encourage its use.
+This practice may also help to alert you for emails associated with logins that you may have forgotten about.
+Over the course of a year, you’ll likely receive fewer emails from those forwards, but you’ll see occasional privacy policy updates or other types of content from websites that use an old email address.
+When you receive these emails, login to website that use the old email as a login to update to the new email.

-• Build Changes as a Process: Manage updates and adjustments as they come in from your email forwards, either by unsubscribing or updating your preferred email address.
+• Build a Change Process: Manage updates and adjustments as they come in from your email forwards, either by unsubscribing or updating your preferred email address.
 When important, add websites to the spreadsheet.
-After a year, or when you feel ready to delete an email address forever, get in touch with an email professional to usher you through that process.
+After a year, or when you feel ready to delete an email address forever, get in touch with an email professional to usher you through that process to ensure you haven’t forgotten anything.
 You’ll be better prepared when that time arrives.

 Karen Kopacz